cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 EnglishNLTKStemmer
 ^^^^^^^^^^^^^^^^^^

-The :attr:`EnglishNLTKStemmer` stemmer uses the :attr:`PorterStemmer` from the nltk library.
-The porter stemmer implements a series of rules that determine common suffixes from sentences.
+The :attr:`EnglishNLTKStemmer` stemmer uses a modified version of the :attr:`PorterStemmer` from the nltk library.
+The Porter stemmer implements a series of rules that removes common suffixes, and this version of it removes inflectional suffixes but leaves (most) derivational suffixes in place.
-This includes removing the letter "s" from plural words or "ing" from gerunds.
+This includes removing the final letters "s"/"es" from plural words or "ing" from gerunds, but leaving more meaningful suffixes like "tion" and "ment" alone.

 Let's take a look at a few examples of the :attr:`EnglishNLTKStemmer`.
 First we'll make an instance of the stemmer: